HyJyncks/DynamicTooltips/README.md

 # DynamicTooltips
 Adds floating tooltips to your renpy project, allowing singular or a list of images, ints, floats, and full objects to be displayed.

+> [!IMPORTANT]
-This is the Python 2 version and works in Renpy 7 and above.
+> This is the Python 2 version and works in Renpy 7 and above.
 (Tested back to version 7.4.4)

 ## How to Use: